dr-polachan/Embedded-Systems-by-Dr.-Polachan/README.md

 **Course Contents**:
 This course covers a range of topics in electronics systems packaging, including:
-- Introduction to electronics packaging
-- Types of IC packages and their comparisons
+- Introduction to electronics packaging, types of IC packages and their comparisons
 - Introduction to PCB and its components (traces, pads, vias, layers, etc.)
-- PCB materials and their properties, PCB fabrication process (from design to physical board)
+- PCB materials and their properties, PCB fabrication process
-- Importance of hierarchy in complex designs (blocks, sub-circuits, and modules; top-down vs. bottom-up design)
+- Hierarchical PCB designs (blocks, sub-circuits, and modules; top-down vs. bottom-up design)
-- Introduction to schematic design and layout
+- Introduction to schematic design and layout using KiCAD or Altium Designer
-- Component selection (choosing components from different vendors)
-- Bill of Materials (BOM) management
+- Component selection (choosing components from different vendors), Bill of Materials (BOM) management
 - Gerber and other manufacturing files (generation and validation)
 - Submitting designs to PCB fabs (understanding lead times, costs, and design reviews)
 - Introduction to soldering (importance, techniques, best practices, safety precautions)
-- Hands-on soldering assignments with various components
-- Introduction to rigid-flex PCBs, their design, advantages, and limitations

 ## Course Slides